j256/cloudwatch-logback-appender/README.md

 The ```logs:CreateLogGroup``` and ```logs:CreateLogStream``` actions are only required if the appender is creating the log-group and stream itself (see ```createLogDests``` option above).
-The ```ec2:Describe*``` action is only required if you want the appender to query for the ec2 instance name it is on.
+The ```ec2:Describe*``` action is only required if you want the appender to query for the ec2 instance name it is on – see ```Ec2PatternLayout``` above.

 ```json
 {